keboola/connection-docs/overview/index.md

 *Data Consumption* is represented by 3rd party systems that accept (or extract) data from KBC and use it further.
 These may be business intelligence analytics or visualization systems, but also e-mail marketing, CRM, or simply any system that can help our customers to realize the extra value KBC adds to the data.

 ### Orchestrator / Scheduler
-In the background, behind the scenes, there is an *Orchestrator* component which allows everything to be fully automated.
+In the background, behind the scenes, there is the *Orchestrator* component which allows everything to be fully automated.
 Orchestrator enables to run any component (e.g., data extraction) in specified intervals or at specified times of the day.

 ## External Environment Schema